Lash Miller Chemistry Building Expansion

 Toronto, ON

-The building utilizes large expanses of rendered steel and glass to maximize the feeling of ‘science on display’.
-The composition creates an iconic landmark at the heart of the St. George Campus, signaling the University of Toronto’s commitment to research and innovation.
+The Lash Miller Chemistry Building Expansion will house the University of Toronto’s Acceleration Consortium.
+Conceived as a ‘self-driving lab’, the Acceleration Consortium labs will be the first of its kind in Canada focused on evolving AI-based, high-throughput automated chemistry.
+The addition will also expand research space for the Faculty of Arts & Science ’s Department of Chemistry.
+By using large expanses of rendered steel and glass to maximize the feeling of ‘science on display’, an iconic landmark emerges at the heart of the St. George Campus, signaling the University of Toronto’s commitment to research and innovation.

 Project Team